 FOR IMMEDIATE RELEASE

-Durst, a Regal Beloit Company headquartered in Clinton, Wis., is a worldwide leader in gear drives and transmissions.
-Durst boasts one of the most comprehensive mechanical power transmission product offerings for off-highway, agriculture and material handling equipment in North America.
+Durst, a Regal company headquartered in Clinton, Wis., is a worldwide leader in gear drives and transmissions.
+Durst boasts one of the most comprehensive mechanical power transmission product offerings for on- and off-highway and specialty vehicle equipment in North America.
 With over 75 years of industrial experience, Durst offers full design, development and test capabilities utilizing work cells, flexible automation, three-dimensional solid modeling and four-square testing.
 Whether standard, modified or custom, products are designed and manufactured to customer specifications.
 For more information, call (800) 356-0775 or visit the Durst website at www.durstdrives.com.